emailjs/emailjs-imap-client/README.md

 ## Current status

-If you run the application as a FirefoxOS packaged webapp (using the manifest.webapp file), you can connect to an IMAP server.
+If you run the application as a FirefoxOS packaged webapp (using the manifest.webapp file) or as a Chrome packaged app (using manifes.json), you can connect to an non SSL IMAP server.
 Thats about it for now.

 ## Usage

   1. Download the source of this repo
   2. Install dependencies with `bower install imapHandler mimefuncs`
-  3. Install FirefoxOS simulator and add this directory as a packaged app
+  3. Add this directory as a packaged app either to FirefoxOS simulato/device or Chrome extensions
   4. Start the simulator and open browserbox app